sstark/nerdshade/README.md

 ## nerdshade

-Calculates outside brightness based on location and local time.
+Calculates outside brightness based on location and local time OR based on fixed schedule.

-Brightness value transitions smoothly for an hour during sunrise and sunset.
+Brightness value transitions smoothly for an hour during sunrise and sunset (or wakupe/bedtime respectively).

 Brightness is translated into a color temperature and handed over to [hyprsunset](https://github.com/hyprwm/hyprsunset).